sumanentc/sparkSqlJava/README.md

-This contain Spark Examples in JAVA.
+This contain Spark SQL Code written in JAVA.